How to: Create Connections and Recipes Using the Integration Gateway

 The Integration Gateway lets you integrate with over 700 systems across enterprise applications, databases, and legacy on-premise infrastructure—in the cloud or on-premise.
 To take advantage of these integrations, it requires creating connections and recipes, activating them, and using a Plug-In component to run them.
 This how-to guide teaches you how to create connections and recipes and run your integrations.

-In this how-to guide, you'll learn how to create recipes, connections, and endpoints to run external integrations in Unqork.
+In this article, you'll learn how to create recipes, connections, and endpoints to run external integrations in Unqork.

 A few steps are involved when creating connections and recipes and running them: